-Well, not entirely, though I do recommend having a cup of coffee handy after whipping these together.
+Well, not entirely, though I do recommend having a cup of coffee handy after throwing these together.

-Everything I’ve ever learned about making a good grilled cheese, I learned from my husband.
-Over our 10+ years together I’ve tackled kitchen projects big and small, but the perfect grilled cheese always escaped me until he stepped in and taught me a few tricks.
+Everything I’ve ever learned about making a good grilled cheese, I learned from my ex.
+Over our 10 years together I’ve tackled kitchen projects big and small, but the perfect grilled cheese always escaped me until he stepped in and taught me a few tricks.

 All of which I applied the day I discovered Daiya.
-And even though I will gladly trot down to the market any day of the week and shell out $5 for a tiny wedge of cheese I’ll probably finish in 2 seconds, I’m in love with Daiya.
+And even though I will gladly trot down to the market any day of the week and shell out $5 for a tiny wedge of cheese I’ll probably finish in 2 seconds, I’m really impressed with Daiya.

 While I don’t remember the first time I ever had a Whole Bowl, I can perfectly remember the day I learned how to make Tali Sauce.
 It was a summer evening and I had a craving.
 Food carts were nearing closing time as I sat at my kitchen table on the verge of becoming hangry.
 So I did what any child of the Internet would do: I turned to Google.